laurelwoods0102/Database-Project/README.md

-# Database Project : Forecast Sales of Convenience Store with RNN
+# Database Project
+## Topic : Forecast Sales of Convenience Store with RNN and Oracle Database